-French Open Super 750: Sawtik-Chirag come from behind to beat home pair Popov brothers
+French Open Super 750: Sawtik-Chirag come from behind to beat Popov brothers, Nehwal bows out

 Later, Gayatri Gopichand and Treesa Jolly were in action in the Round of 32 women’s doubles match.
 They would come up against sixth seeds Jongkolphan Kititharakul and Rawinda Prajongjai of Thailand.
 The younger Indian duo did well to hold on to their opponents, but eventually lost out in a tight, 54-minute match 23-21, 22-20.

-Later on Tuesday, former world No 1 Saina Nehwal will take on world No 27 Yvonne Ll of Germany.
-Nehwal has a 1-0 record over Ll, winning their only meeting 21-16, 21-14 in the opening round of the Barcelona Spain Masters in 2020.
+Later on Tuesday, former world No 1 Saina Nehwal took world No 27 Yvonne Ll of Germany.
+Nehwal had a 1-0 record over Ll, winning their only meeting 21-16, 21-14 in the opening round of the Barcelona Spain Masters in 2020.
+And she took the lead in the match, taking the opening game 21-13. but the German fought back to force the decider.

+In the third game, Li had a 11-8 lead in the interval but Nehwal kept fighting back.
+The scores were 11-11, 13-13, 15-15 and Nehwal even pulled ahead 19-17.
+But Li won four points in a row from there to close the match out.

+Rest of the opening round matches take place on Wednesday, with Lakshya Sen vs Srikanth Kidambi headlining the action for the Indian contingent.